bmpaciotti/library-of-knowledge/README.md

 >When we meet real tragedy in life, we can react in two ways--either by losing hope and falling into self-destructive habits, or by using the challenge to find our inner strength.

 - Dalai Lama

 #
+>Be as careful as you can.
+Our minds are funny.
+Sometimes we are skeptical of things that are really worthwhile and completely accepting of things that we should avoid.
+Try to avoid extremes and follow the middle way, checking with wisdom wherever you go.

+- Lama Zopa Rinponche

+#